SumeghaGodara/snakemake/index.md

 	+ Understand snakemake wildcards and pattern rules
 	+ Understand how snakemake manages dependencies and outputs

-- This tutorial is designed to introduce 'building reproducible workflows' using:
+- This tutorial is designed to introduce *building reproducible workflows* using:
 	+ [**conda**](https://conda.io/en/latest/) and [**bioconda**](https://bioconda.github.io/) for **Environment Management**

 	+ [**Snakemake**](https://snakemake.readthedocs.io/en/stable/) for **Workflow Management**